-Dr. Brett Giroir assumed interim leadership of Texas A&M Health Science Center in October 2013.
+Dr. Brett Giroir assumed leadership of Texas A&M Health Science Center in October 2013.
 The Texas A&M Health Science Center is a premier assembly of colleges devoted to educating health professionals and investigators through innovative teaching and research in dentistry, medicine, nursing, biomedical sciences, pharmacy and public health.

 Prior to joining the Health Science Center, Dr. Giroir served as Vice Chancellor for Strategic Initiatives for the Texas A&M University System and Principal Investigator for the Texas A&M Center for Innovation in Advanced Development and Manufacturing, a public-private partnership with the U.S. Department of Health and Human Services designed to enhance the nation’s emergency preparedness against emerging infectious diseases, including pandemic influenza, and chemical, biological, radiological and nuclear threats.

 Dr. Giroir received his undergraduate degree in Biology, magna cum laude, from Harvard University and his medical degree from the University of Texas Southwestern Medical Center, Alpha Omega Alpha.
 His post-doctoral training was conducted at the Howard Hughes Medical Institute in Dallas under the mentorship of Dr. Bruce Beutler.
 Dr. Giroir remained on the faculty at UT Southwestern from 1993-2004, achieving a rank of tenured Professor.
 He held two endowed chairs, and served as the Associate Dean for Clinical Affairs at UT Southwestern Medical Center, as well as the first Chief Medical Officer at Children’s Medical Center of Dallas.
 He has published extensively in both the basic and clinical literature, with special emphasis on host-pathogen interactions and novel therapies for life-threatening infectious diseases.